Margaret Suckley: Association with Roosevelt

 In the early 1930s Suckley and Roosevelt spoke of having a cottage built at a shared favorite spot they called "Our Hill", which eventually became Roosevelt's Top Cottage.
 Two of the rare photographs of Franklin Delano Roosevelt in a wheelchair were taken by Suckley there.

-Suckley raised Scottish terriers and gave one to President Roosevelt, which he renamed Fala.
+Suckley raised Scottish Terriers and gave one to President Roosevelt, which he renamed Fala.
 The dog quickly became famous, and Suckley wrote a children's book about him.

 During World War II, Suckley often stayed for long visits at the White House, keeping the president company.
-Although Roosevelt is known to have had an affair with Lucy Mercer during World War I, there is no direct evidence that he had a similar relationship with Suckley, although there was an emotional connection.
+Roosevelt is known to have had an affair with Lucy Mercer during World War I, though there is no evidence that he had a similar relationship with Suckley, but there was an emotional connection.
 Roosevelt apparently instructed Suckley to burn at least some of the letters he wrote to her, which has fueled speculation about their content.
 Surviving letters include affectionate personal remarks, as well as reports and reflections about the progress of the war and meetings with figures such as Winston Churchill and Joseph Stalin at the Yalta Conference.

 After Roosevelt died, his daughter Anna Roosevelt Halsted and a friend came upon a cache of Suckley's letters, hidden in a box from his stamp collection that he took everywhere with him.
 Anna, who was 39 at the time, gave no later indication she read or understood the significance of the letters before returning them to Suckley.